Multibooters

 Win7 Setup Routines

 If you follow the install instructions in the first three paragraphs of the section How to Install Vista and Avoid Changes to Other Operating Systems, it will produce the same results for Win7 public release.
 You should however disregard the forth paragraph in that section as there has been a major change to the way the Win7 setup will handle free space.
 If you point the Win7 install to unpartitioned space in a machine that does not already have an active primary partition on the boot hard drive, then setup will without any notification create an extra small partition just for the main boot files to reside on.
 This partition will be a small 100MB primary on the boot hard drive and it will become the active System partition to the Boot partition of your new Win7 install.
 The files placed on this tiny partition will be bootmgr and the Boot folder, (and bootsect.bak, a backup of the PBR).
-The partition will be labelled as ‘System Reserved’ and will not be mounted or assigned a drive letter inside Windows7 so most users will not be aware of its existence.
+The partition will be labeled as ‘System Reserved’ and will not be mounted or assigned a drive letter inside Windows7 so most users will not be aware of its existence.
 The operating system will not have those boot files on its own partition, which will have obvious consequences for imaging and cloning.

 Windows7 Disk Management View